vidispine/face-training-theme/README.md

 yarn build
 ```

-## Enable CORS Policy
+### Enable S3 CORS Policy

 This must be set on the S3 bucket to allow playback of media using signed URLs.
+This can be done either via the AWS console or the AWS website.
 ```
 <CORSConfiguration>
  <CORSRule>